bmndc/nokia-leo/README.md

 	</tbody>
 </table></details>

-In late 2020, amid the outbreak of the [COVID-19 pandemic] and the need for people to stay connected during lockdown, HMD Global quietly re-introduced the new Nokia 6300 4G based on KaiOS 2.5.4.
-Following the successful 4G launch of the retro 2720 Flip and 800 Tough, the new phone packs the modern features of 4G LTE, Wi-Fi and social apps in a tiny footprint, whilst inheriting the classic candy-bar design of the original Nokia 6300.
+In late 2020, amid the [COVID-19 pandemic] outbreak and the need for people to stay connected during lockdown, HMD Global quietly re-introduced the new Nokia 6300 4G based on KaiOS 2.5.4.
+Following the successful relaunch of the retro 2720 Flip and 800 Tough, the new phone packs the modern features of 4G LTE, Wi-Fi and social apps in a tiny footprint, whilst inheriting the classic candy-bar design of the original Nokia 6300.
 It was one of the most affordable phones the company had ever priced in its KaiOS lineup at €49/$69.99.[^1]

-As the phone gained popularity (and [hatred reputation for its performance]) within the basic phone community, despite already having the 2720 Flip and @cyan-2048's advise against buying another crap, I decided to purchase one used in mid-May 2022.
+As the phone gained popularity (and [hatred reputation for its performance]) within the community, despite already having the 2720 Flip and @cyan-2048's advise against buying another crap, I decided to purchase one used in mid-May 2022.
 This drew me further into the rabbit hole of KaiOS, and the note I've compiled below is a result of my bad decision.

 *Source code [published by HMD] for B2G, Linux 4.9 kernel and certain LGPL-2.1 licensed libraries used on the 6300 4G can be found in [`leo-v20` branch of this repository].
 Note that it doesn't contain proprietary code from parties i.e. Qualcomm and thus cannot be used to compile an entire KaiOS firmware.*